yaron-zehavi/OAuth-Rich-Authorization-Requests-Metadata-and-Error-Signaling/draft-zehavi-oauth-rar-metadata-and-error-signaling.md

 * Uses OS mechanisms to natively invoke *native_callback_uri* and return to the client, providing it a response according to this specification's response from a Native Authorization Endpoint, as url-encoded query parameters.

 Note - trust establishment mechanisms in *native_callback_uri* are out of scope of this specification.
-However we assume closed ecosystems could employ an allowList, and open ecosystems could leverage
+However we assume closed ecosystems could employ an allowList, and open ecosystems could leverage:
-{{OpenID.Federation}}:

   * Extract native_callback_uri's DNS domain.
   * Add the path /.well-known/openid-federation and perform trust chain resolution.